garrett361/transformers_notes/main.typ

 The important pieces occur in the layer, as that's the only location in which the sequence index is not completely parallelized across operations.
-Referring back to Sec.~@attn_layer, given the input $z_(b s d)$ of the layer, the re-weighted value vectors#footnote[Summed over $s'$, but concatenating the different $a$ values over the $f$ dimension.] $w_(b s s' d)^a v_(b s' f)^a$ are the
+Referring back to @attn_layer, given the input $z_(b s d)$ of the layer, the re-weighted value vectors#footnote[Summed over $s'$, but concatenating the different $a$ values over the $f$ dimension.] $w_(b s s' d)^a v_(b s' f)^a$ are the